wp-plugins/cb-parallax/readme.md

 4. Turn on the switch.
 5. Set the options below as you need.

-Save your work and visit the page :-)<br />
+Save your work and visit the page :-)

 #### What was that about "Nicescroll"? ####

 I really like Nicescroll.
 I like its scroll behaviour, its momentum-scroll, its easing,... smile.
 It is perfect for parallaxing.
 So I implemented it for a smooth cross-browser scrolling experience.
 I modified it slightly, tough, to preserve the browser-specific default vertical scrollbar.
 If you bring your "own" Nicescroll library, which could be the case with other plugins or your theme, this mod will not be loaded.
-So there won't be any conflict regarding this popular library, preserving it's unique scrolling behaviour.<br />
+So there won't be any conflict regarding this popular library, preserving it's unique scrolling behaviour.

 #### Why doesn't it work with my theme? ####

-Most likely, this is because your theme doesn't support the WordPress `custom-background` theme feature.<br />
+Most likely, this is because your theme doesn't support the WordPress `custom-background` theme feature.
-This plugin requires that your theme utilize this theme feature to work properly.<br />
+This plugin requires that your theme utilize this theme feature to work properly.
-Unfortunately, there's just no reliable way for the plugin to overwrite the background if the theme doesn't support this feature.<br />
+Unfortunately, there's just no reliable way for the plugin to overwrite the background if the theme doesn't support this feature.
-You'll need to check with your theme author to see if they'll add support or switch to a different theme.<br />
+You'll need to check with your theme author to see if they'll add support or switch to a different theme.

 #### My theme supports 'custom-background' but it doesn't work! ####

-That's unlikely.<br />
+That's unlikely.
-Just to make sure, check with your theme author and make sure that they support the WordPress `custom-background` theme feature.<br />
+Just to make sure, check with your theme author and make sure that they support the WordPress `custom-background` theme feature.
 It can't be something custom your theme author created.
 It must be the WordPress feature.

 Assuming your theme does support `custom-background` and this plugin still isn't working, your theme is most likely implementing the custom background feature incorrectly.
-However, I'll be more than happy to take a look.<br />
+However, I'll be more than happy to take a look.

 #### How do I add support for this in a theme? ####